 Famines are one of the great scourges of the country.
-They are occasioned by failure of the food crops; and failure of crops is occasioned by bad seasons, of drought or flood.
-In consequence of failure or deficiency the price of food-grains rises high, and not only agriculturists but all other poor people such as petty artisans or traders, greatly suffer.
-The extreme poverty of these classes, occasioned not only by the smallness of their gains even in good seasons, but also by the growth of their families, their habits of thirftlessness, and sometimes of litigation, makes them live from hand to mouth in ordinary time.
+They are occasioned by failure of the food crops; and failure of crops is occasioned by bad seasons of drought or flood.
+In consequence of failure or deficiency the price of food-grains rises high, and not only agriculturists but all other pour people such as petty artisans or traders, greatly suffer.
+The extreme poverty of these classes, occasioned not only by the smallness of their gains even in good seasons, but also by the growth of their families, their habits of thriftlessness, and sometimes of litigation, makes thems live from hand to mouth in ordinary times.
 In seasons of scarcity they are unable to fall back upon any savings, and distress is the result.
-Even when there is food in the country these classes have not money enough to buy it with, and, if not aided, they may die of starvation or of diseases.
-The dearth of food stuff in the country, caused by failure or excess of rain or other natural calamities, is aggravated by exports to foreign countries and insufficient means of internal communication.
-The people are uncomplaining and it is not till the situation is acute that their want comes to be generally Relief then comes from the Government, known. from the people of the country, and, in extreme cases, from the people of England and of other foreign countries.
+Even when there is food in the country, these classes have not money enough to buy it with, and, if not aided, they may die of starvation or of diseases.
+The dearth of foodstuff in the country, caused by failure or excess of rain or other natural calamities, is aggravated by exports to foreign countries and insufficient means of internal communication.
+The people are uncomplaining and it is not till the situation is acute that their want comes to be generally known.
+Relief then comes from the Government, and from the people of the country.

-It is necessary, here only to refer to the measures which Government have been taking to prevent famine as far as possible.
+It is necessary here only to refer to the measures which Government have been taking to prevent famine as far as possible.
 Amongst preventive measures may be mentioned Irrigation Works to supply the deficiency of rains, and Railways for the ready conveyance of food to the affected area.
 When famine has actually broken out, Government distribute food as charity to some classes, and open what are called relief works for other classes.
 Relief works are works of public utility, roads for instance, upon which able-bodied men accustomed to labour are employed.
 Complete or partial remissions of the revenue payable by distressed men, and loans on reasonable terms, are granted where the occasion demands such a favour.
-Government may also permit or encourage the raising of public subscriptions here and in England in aid of the distressed.
-The recent devastating floods in the Burdwan Division of Bengal and other parts of the country afforded numerous notable occasions on which the people and the Government worked hand in hand with a will for relief of terrible suffering, and distress.
-The splendid services of the 'Volunteers' most of whom were students, extorted willing praise of all from His Excellency the Chancellor downwards.
+Government may also permit or encourage the raising of public subscriptions in aid of the distressed.

 India suffered from three great famines during the last quarter of the nineteenth century.
 The period opened with the famine of 1876-78 in southern India and closed with those of 1896-97 and 1899-1900.
 The total direct expenditure on famine relief since 1876 amounts to an average of one crore a year.
 The actual cost to the State is much greater, including loss of revenue and indirect expenditure.
-In 1878, during the Viceroyalty of Lord Lytton it was decided to allot annually a sum of 11⁄2 erores of rupees for Famine Insurance.
+In 1878, during the Viceroyalty of Lord Lytton it was decided to allot annually a sum of $1\frac{1}{2}$ crores of rupees for Famine Insurance.
 The actual relief of famine in years of scarcity has always been the first charge on the grant.
 At first the balance was devoted to the construction of 'productive' public works the cost of which would otherwise require to be met by loan.
 In 1881 protective public works which were calculated to mitigate or prevent famine in the areas served by them, were made the second charge on the grant.